papermoonio/polkadot-ecosystem-docs-draft/docs/dev-tools/zombienet/overview.md

 ### XCM Configuration

 You can use the `hrmp_channels` keyword to define further parameters for the XCM channels at start-up.
-The following keys are available:
+The available keys are:

 | Key                | Type             | Description                                      |
 | ------------------ | ---------------- | ------------------------------------------------ |